10/20/2015 – J. W. Snyder – Fishing The Rogue

 Rogue River, lower: Chinook, coho, summer steelhead, half-pounders

 Most of the coho and Chinook moved out of the bay with the rains last week.
 Bank anglers have been doing pretty good bobber fishing for Chinook near the mouth of Indian Creek.
-Steelhead and half-pounder fishing has been fair.
+Steelhead and half-pounder fishing has been fair for many Oregon steelhead fishing guides.

 Rogue River, middle: steelhead, trout